Living on Campus

 Residence Hall Safety

 - Residence Hall Visitors.
-For the fall semester, Saint Mary’s students living on campus are free to visit each other’s rooms, but must wear a mask at all times if they are not roommates.
+For the spring semester, Saint Mary’s students living on campus are free to visit each other’s rooms, but must wear a mask at all times if they are not roommates.
 Saint Mary’s students living off campus, family members, and tri-campus students are not allowed in private residence hall spaces.
 Each residence hall has a designated public lobby where food deliveries are allowed and tri-campus students may wait for a friend.
+These public spaces will close each night at midnight.
+They will reopen at 9 a.m.
 Chapels within the residence halls are considered private spaces, and therefore closed to visitors, tri-campus students, and Saint Mary's students living off campus.
 Certain masses are live-streamed; the schedule can be found here.

 - Kitchen Areas.
 Additional microwaves will be available for your use in the kitchen area, however, students will not be allowed to use the stoves or ovens for the time being.